emmano/emmano.github.io/_posts/2016-04-21-Dagger 2 and Testing: bye-bye setComponent().md

 }
 {% endhighlight %}

-Just like in production code, we use the `Application` class to store a reference of our `Component`, `TestApplicationComponent` in this case.
-Let's create `DaggerTestApplication`, store a reference to the test `Component` as a member and generate its getter.
+Just like in the production code, we use the `Application` class to store a reference of our `Component`, `TestApplicationComponent` in this case.
+Let's create `DaggerTestApplication`, store a reference to the test `Component` as a member, and generate its getter.

 {% highlight java %}
 package me.emmano.daggertestexample;